The emergent dynamics of double-folded randomly branching ring polymers: DISCUSSION

-As our final point, Fig.~\ref{fig:deltaD_scaling} addresses the ring size dependence of the magnitude of $\Delta D_{AB}$ arising from the coupling of the Brownian tree and the ring-in-an-array-of-obstacles-like dynamics.
-In spite of the vast difference in the amplitude of the Brownian tree dynamics for isolated self-avoiding rings and for rings in a melt (Fig.~\ref{fig:OverviewDynamics}), the absolute magnitude of the CM motion due to the coupling with the RiAO-like dynamics is quite similar for the two systems.
-Our data for isolated self-avoiding rings are in good agreement with a Rouse-like scaling, $\Delta D_{AB}\sim N^{-1}$.
-Our data for melts are less clear, but like the diffusion constants measured for pure Brownian tree dynamics, they are compatible with a slow crossover to a Rouse-like scaling.
-Notably the total CM diffusion constant

-in the melt case seems to be dominated asymptotically by the mobility arising from the coupling of the Brownian tree and the RiAO-like dynamics.
+In spite of the vastly different values of $D_{\mathrm{QTree}}$ for isolated self-avoiding rings and for rings in a melt being approximately two orders of magnitude smaller (As shown in Fig.\ref{fig:OverviewDynamics} (main text) and in Table~II (Supplementary Material)), Fig.~\ref{fig:deltaD_scaling} shows that the absolute magnitude of the $\delta D$ arising from the coupling with the RiAO-like dynamics is quite similar for the two systems.
+Moreover, in both cases $\delta D$ appears to be of the order of $ D_{\mathrm{QTree}}$, i.e. the dimensionless prefactor $a(N)$ in Eq.~(\ref{eq:delta_AB}) for the ring-size dependent efficiency of the coupling is by no means a trivial constant.
+For isolated self-avoiding rings $\lim_{N\rightarrow\infty} \delta D /D_{\mathrm{QTree}} > 0.4$ and our data are in good agreement with a Rouse-like scaling, $\delta D\sim N^{-1}$.
+Our data for melts are less clear.
+While they show no sign of converging to the FLG prediction of $\delta D\sim N^{-5/3}$, they are compatible with a slow crossover to a Rouse-like scaling.
+In particular, $\lim_{N\rightarrow\infty}\delta D /D_{\mathrm{QTree}} > 12$.
+Notably the total CM diffusion constant in the melt case seems to be dominated asymptotically by the mobility arising from the coupling of the Brownian tree and the RiAO-like dynamics.

-\section{Summary and Conclusion}

-Ring polymers pose a number of challenging fundamental problems in polymer physics.
-In this article, we have studied the possible dynamics of a (lattice) model of tightly double-folded chains \cite{Khokhlov1985Phy.L.A, Rubinstein1986PhysRevLett., Obukhov.Rubinstein1994PRL,SmerkGrosberg2015Cond.Matt,ElhamPRE2021}.
-If the long-time goal is to apply the model to specific examples from a wide range of ring polymer systems (see~e.g.~\cite{Vologodskii_review1994,Junier:2023FrontMicrobiol,RNALiu2016,vRNAKellyGrosberg2016,PrueferRNASingaram2016,Rosa2008PLOS,LiebermanAiden2009.Science,Halverson:Rep.Prog.Phys2014}), our objective here was to study generic aspects of the coupling of different local modes of dynamics.
-In particular, we have exploited the opportunity inherent in a mesoscale description to freely vary the relative kinetic rates instead of being limited to ratios emerging in particular experimentally or numerically accessible target or model systems.

-Specifically, we have reimplemented and generalized our earlier elastic lattice model for tightly double-folded ring polymers \cite{ElhamPRE2021}.
-To this end, we have extended the model such that sets of compatible ring and tree degrees of freedom are now simultaneously updated and defined at all moments of time.
-Then, we have introduced tree node moves complementing the original ring monomer moves.
-In addition to the spontaneous creation and deletion of side branches and the diffusive local mass transport along the tree, the present extension allows for a spatial diffusion of the tree that preserves the secondary structure of the double-folded rings.
+\section{SUMMARY AND CONCLUSION}